Fighting Malaria

 Sumaya’s vaccines aim at alerting the human immune system towards two crucial stages of the parasite’s infectious cycle: the liver and the blood stage.
 This is a key competitive differentiator against most existing approaches.

-The basis of our vaccine candidates is the large, membrane anchored “Merozoite Surface Protein 1” (MSP-1), which is exposed on the surface of merozoites, the form of the parasite that invades red blood cells.
+The basis of our vaccine candidates is the large, membrane anchored “Merozoite Surface Protein 1” (MSP1), which is exposed on the surface of merozoites, the form of the parasite that invades red blood cells.

 MALARIA THERAPY

 Our third development project is a small molecule intended for the treatment of severe malaria.
-SUM-201 (SC83288) has a completely new mechanism of action, making it a most interesting candidate for second line treatment in the face of increasing resistances against other Malaria therapeutics.
+SUM-201 (SC83288) has a completely new mechanism of action, making it a most interesting candidate for second line treatment in the face of increasing resistance against other Malaria therapeutics.

 In addition, preclinical tests suggest that SUM-201 has a significantly better safety profile than currently used treatments against severe malaria, such as artemisins.